Geraldine Plunkett Dillon

 Geraldine "Gerry" Plunkett Dillon (1891–1986) was an Irish republican and member of Cumann na mBan, best known for her memoir All in the blood.
-She was the sister of Joseph Plunkett, a signatory of the 1916 Proclamation of the Irish Republic.
+She was a sister of Joseph Plunkett, a signatory of the 1916 Proclamation of the Irish Republic.

 Early life and family

 Geraldine Plunkett Dillon, known to her family as Gerry, was born Geraldine Mary Germaine Plunkett in 1891 in Fitzwilliam Street, Dublin.
 She was the fourth child of the seven children of Count George Noble and Mary Josephine Plunkett (née Cranny).
-She had three sisters, Philomena, Mary, and Fiona, and three brothers, Jack, George and Joseph.
+She had three sisters – Philomena, Mary, and Fiona – and three brothers: Jack, George and Joseph.
 The family lived in a number of houses including on Upper Fitzwilliam Street, Marlborough Road, and later on Belgrave Road.
-Throughout her life Dillon had a difficult relationship with her mother, recalling that at age 6: "I decided to hate my mother."
+Throughout her life Dillon had a difficult relationship with her mother, recalling that at the age of 6, "I decided to hate my mother."

 She cared for her brother Joseph after his return from travelling in 1912 when he had been hospitalised with influenza.
-They lived together at 17 Marlborough Road, Donnybrook, one of the family properties.
+They lived together at 17 Marlborough Road in Donnybrook, which was one of the family properties.